 According to a government study, ninety percent of people age 65 and older use prescription medications daily—sometimes as many as five or more pills per day.
 A University of Nebraska Medical Center study indicated that people over 50 were more likely than younger persons to be taking multiple prescription drugs and that one in five motorists has three or more drugs in his or her system.

-A Maryland study of prescription medication usage and crash culpability in 2011 found that a large proportion of drivers in all age groups (ranging from younger than 35 to 65 and older) used medications that affect the central nervous system, and that many used two or more such drugs.
+A Maryland study of prescription medication usage and crash culpability in 2011 found that a large proportion of drivers in all age groups (ranging from younger than 35 to 65 and older) used medications that affect the central nervous system and that many used two or more such drugs.
 The study evaluated drivers who had not been drinking alcohol.
 Drivers aged 45 or older who took two or more prescription medications that affect the central nervous system were at a significantly increased risk of being involved in a crash.
 They were found to be eight times more likely to have caused an accident than those drivers using no drugs or fewer drugs.

 If you’re involved in an accident in which medications are implicated, call an attorney as soon as possible!

-It can be difficult to discover whether a prescription, OTC, or illegal drug resulted in impaired driving.
+It can be difficult to discover whether a prescription, OTC or illegal drug resulted in impaired driving.
 There is often no way to measure the level of a substance in a person’s blood or the amount of the substance it takes to impair that person’s driving.

 Don’t admit fault even if you think you may have been fully or even partly responsible for the accident.
 Don’t sign any papers allowing your health care provider(s) to release your medical records to an insurance company or any other party.

 At Slater & Zurz LLP, we have an established track record of success in handling countless personal injury cases involving motor vehicle crashes—accidents involving motorcycles, cars, light trucks, tractor-trailers, and heavy industrial trucks, as well as pedestrians injured by vehicles of all types.
-We know how to ensure that accident scene evidence is collected and preserved: evidence that one or more drivers was impaired by medication, as well as skid marks, impacted trees and barriers, defective road conditions, obstructions to visibility, poor signage, and the like.
+We know how to ensure that accident scene evidence is collected and preserved: evidence that one or more drivers were impaired by medication, as well as skid marks, impacted trees, and barriers, defective road conditions, obstructions to visibility, poor signage, and the like.
 We have the resources to develop that evidence through sworn interviews, testing, expert evaluations, and further investigation to ensure that the evidence important to your case is available when it’s needed.
-Call or email our professional team to schedule a free consultation, so we can evaluate your claim and advise you concerning the best way to proceed.
+Call or email our professional team to schedule a free consultation, so we can evaluate your claim and advise you on the best way to proceed.
 If we take your case, you pay nothing unless and until we reach a favorable settlement or win your case at trial.

 Drivers Can Face Criminal Sanctions in Ohio

-Even if you were unaware of the side effects of a prescription medication, you could still face a fine and possible jail time, especially if you’ve been convicted of a serious driving offense more than once.
+Even if you were unaware of the side effects of prescription medication, you could still face a fine and possible jail time, especially if you’ve been convicted of a serious driving offense more than once.
 Your safest course of action is to contact a criminal/OVI defense attorney as soon as possible.
-The attorney may not be able to “get you off” entirely, but his or her knowledge of the law and the panoply of procedural defenses available, even to those who committed the offense charged, may soften any potential license suspension, fine, or jail time you could be facing.
+The attorney may not be able to “get you off” entirely, but his or her knowledge of the law and the panoply of procedural defenses available, even to those who committed the offense charged, may soften any potential license suspension, fines, or jail time you could be facing.

 Trust a full-service law firm with expertise in drug-related crashes to handle your accident claim from start to finish.

 Any car accident can be catastrophic, upending victims’ lives and disrupting long-term family plans premised on the good health and the anticipated success of every family member.
-It can be especially difficult knowing that the accident in which you were injured was easily preventable, if the other driver had simply abstained from taking medication that impaired his or her ability to drive, or asked someone else to drive.
+It can be especially difficult knowing that the accident in which you were injured was easily preventable if the other driver had simply abstained from taking medication that impaired his or her ability to drive or asked someone else to drive.